From Hell letter: In popular culture

 The Jack the Ripper murders are regarded as the first internationally publicised set of serial killings, with the perpetrator never conclusively identified.
 They have attracted much attention for decades, with fictional works referring specifically to the Lusk letter.
 The graphic novel From Hell, created by Alan Moore and Eddie Campbell, concerns the Ripper murders and takes its name from the letter.
-The work was originally published in serial form from 1989 to 1996, first collected as a single piece in 1999, and adapted into a 2001 feature film starring Johnny Depp and Heather Graham.
-The comic series features the actual killer as a main protagonist, going into his tortured mind and warped justifications for the murders.
+The work was originally published in serial form from 1989 to 1996, first collected as a single piece in 1999, and adapted into a 2001 feature film starring Johnny Depp, Ian Holm and Heather Graham.
+The series features the actual killer as a main protagonist, going into his tortured mind and warped justifications for the murders.
 Cultural commentators such as Professor Elizabeth Ho have highlighted the way in which the work comments "on the present's relationship to the past", with text and image placed "in critical tension".